Living in Kensington and Chelsea

 Is Kensington and Chelsea a good place to live?

-How safe is Kensington and Chelsea?
+What is the population of Kensington and Chelsea?

-What schools are in Kensington and Chelsea?
+What are the schools in Kensington and Chelsea like?

 Where does this data come from?